 The Vicary family were prosperous tanners and fellmongers, processing hides and fleeces in two large factories in Newton Abbot, Devon.
 They lived in a large house on the edge of town, where parents Charles and Octavia brought up six children: Florence, Charles, Gilbert, Walter, Alexander, Nora and John.
-As the eldest son, Charles stayed to manage the factory and the two daughters also stayed in Devon.
+During the First World War Charles, as the eldest son, stayed to manage the factory and the two daughters also remained in Devon.
 However all four of the other boys went to war far away from the Western Front.

 Working with the Newton Abbot Museum, we carried out research into the war experiences of the four brothers and uncovered a fascinating snapshot of the breadth and spread of the war.